yuanshunning/pickit-docs/docs/support/getting_ready_for_a_remote_software_update.rst

 Connecting via USB dongle
 -------------------------

-Your Pick-it system was delivered with a USB 3G dongle to connect the Pick-it system to the Internet when  `connecting via Ethernet <#ethernet>`__ is not an option.
-A Pick-it SIM card is already inside so this works out of the box.
+Your Pickit system was delivered with a USB 3G dongle to connect the Pickit system to the Internet when  `connecting via Ethernet <#ethernet>`__ is not an option.
+A Pickit SIM card is already inside so this works out of the box.

 .. raw:: html